-A presence service provides information about the ability an user have, or his willingness, to communicate, depending on the status he sets or the information that the system automatically gathers.
+A presence service provides information about the ability a user have, or his willingness, to communicate, depending on the status he sets or the information that the system automatically gathers.

-Essentially, every user publish a presence status using a either with a direct action on one of his devices and clients (e.g. setting a DND status on his phone or his Instant Messaging client) or automatically, for example logging in with a new device or stopping any activity on a device with an active IM client.
-Orchestra NG collects this stream of information from all available sources and process it, merging and aggregating it in a single global status and storing it.
+Essentially, every user publishes a presence status either with a direct action on one of his devices and clients (e.g. by setting a DND status on his phone or his Instant Messaging client) or automatically, for example by logging in with a new device or stopping any activity on a device with an active IM client.
+Orchestra NG collects this stream of information from all available sources and processes it, merging and aggregating it in a single global status and finally, stores it.
 Every subscriber will then receive the resulting data, providing a coherent presence status to all users and to every consumer client and service.